ronaldndirangu/Andela_Dayone/README.md

 # Andela_Dayone

-Exercises from Andela day one clinic and a simple website
+Exercises from Andela day one clinic and OOP example